 Q9: SO WHAT ABOUT BAPTISM?
 DOES IT REALLY MATTER?

 Since acquiring salvation is entirely a matter of how your soul is responding to your Creators, and since your soul attitudes have nothing to do with whether your physical body is wet or dry, you really don’t need someone to dunk you into a pool, a lake, or a bath tub before your Gods will accept you into Their Heaven.
-Baptism is utterly irrelevant to salvation (see Rethinking Christian Rituals: Water Baptism).
+Baptism is utterly irrelevant to salvation.

 The Inner Room: Understanding How God Judges You

 False Formulas for Salvation – John 3:16

 False Formulas for Salvation – 1 John 1:9